 Example: overweight adult with hypertension

-- Intervention or
+- Intervention or issue of interest

 Describe the intervention you are considering, such as a treatment or diagnostic test.